thusiyanth/thusiyanth/README.md

 - 🌱 I’m currently learning **AWS Cloud,Quantum Computing**

-- 👨‍💻 All of my Details are available at [thusiyanth.github.io](thusiyanth.github.io)
+- 👨‍💻 All of my Details are available at <a href ="https://thusiyanth.github.io/">thusiyanth.github.io</a>

 - 💬 Ask me about **Salesforce,Java,Data Science**